buildpacks/rfcs/text/0000-flatten-feature.md

 # What it is
 [what-it-is]: #what-it-is

-The proposal is to include new experimental flags to the following commands on pack:
+The proposal is to include a new experimental flag to the following command on Pack:

 - `pack builder create`
-- `pack buildpack package`

-The new flags will move from experimental status to supported status when maintainers deem it appropriate.
+The new flag will move from experimental status to supported status when maintainers deem it appropriate.

-The new flags to be included are:
+The new flag to be included is:

 - `--flatten=<buildpacks>` will flatten the Buildpacks specified after the `flatten` flag into a single layer.
 Can be used more than once, with each use resulting in a single layer.

-We also need to define how a platform implementor needs to consume a flatten buildpackpage or builder.
+We also need to define how a Platform implementor needs to consume a flattened Builder.

-- When a platform consumes an OCI image artifact, they will need to inspect each buildpack layer blob and determine if the blob contains more than one buildpack, in such as case, they will need to process those buildpacks correctly.
+- When a Platform consumes a Builder, they will need to inspect each Buildpack layer blob and determine if the blob contains more than one Buildpack, in such as case, they will need to process those Buildpacks correctly.

 # How it Works
 [how-it-works]: #how-it-works

-Let's say we have a composite buildpack (CB1) with the following dependency tree:
+Let's say we have a Composite Buildpack (CB1) with the following dependency tree:
 ```mermaid
 flowchart TD
     A[CB1]